coast-framework/coast/README.md

      (coast/include-js "/js/app.js")]))
 ```

-So this returns a vector and then there's the coast middleware that turns vector and string responses into ring response maps:
+So this returns a vector and then there's the coast middleware that turns a hiccup vector and string responses into ring response maps:

 ```clojure
 (defn layout? [response layout]